By Tina Pinson

 The one who always has.

-I made it through graduation.(Three times) Of course I was certain my eldest son would live in the same town and I would continue to see him daily.
+I made it through graduation.(Three times) I was certain my eldest son would live in the same town and I would continue to see him daily.
 Ha.
 He joined the Navy and was sent around the world.
 To places of unrest.
 I spent a lot of time on my knees in prayer.
-I wanted that part of the journey over.
+I wanted that part of his journey over.
 I wanted my son home.
 He wanted to get married.

 I realize I've taken you on a pretty fast ride through the years of motherhood.
 But time would not permit the full run.
 And this is only a small part of the steps in my child's life.
 There are many more that have passed and many are yet to come.
 Now I am a grand mother, with nine grand children and another on the way.